Best Time for Annapurna Circuit Trek

 Inevitably, Jomsom is a favorite because it is easily accessible, naturally beautiful, and strategically located.
 It connects Annapurna and Mustang regions and offers a gateway to both.

-The combination of scenery, facilities, and cultural wealth makes it a natural favorite.
+Likewise, the combination of scenery, facilities, and cultural wealth makes it a natural favorite.
 Also, trekkers coming or going to Muktinath and Upper Mustang must pass through Jomsom.

 Also, with its strong infrastructure and frequent Pokhara flights, it is more attractive.
 Trekkers prefer to rest in Jomsom after completing high-altitude sections like Thorong-La Pass (5,416 m).
 For these reasons, Jomsom continues to be one of the most walked towns along the trail.
 So, it continues to be a trek highlight and easy rest stop.